lewisdaly/mywell-server/paper/userguide.md

 ## Getting Data in and out of MyWell

 MyWell allows you to export your readings into a tsv format, which can be read by Excel or Google Sheets.
+The export has a limit of 10,000 rows.
+If you need to export more than this number of readings, contact support for other options.

 The url for downloading readings is:
 ```